Shove test

-The direct shear test is carried out to define the average value of the shear resistance for sliding of masonry with regular elements and perfectly horizontal courses.
-The test consists in applying a horizontal force through a hydraulic jack until the sliding of a brick unit – isolated from the rest of the masonry in its head joints – is obtained.
+The direct shear test is carried out to determine the average value of the shear resistance to sliding of masonry with regular elements and perfectly horizontal courses.
+The test consists of applying a horizontal force by means of a hydraulic jack until the sliding of a brick – isolated from the rest of the masonry at its head joints – is obtained.
 The shear resistance is then calculated on the gross area of the upper and lower bed joints between the block and the surrounding masonry.
-To obtain the masonry cohesion (or shear capacity in absence of confining forces), the local state of compression must be known by direct measurement with a single flat jack in a neighbouring wall area, by stress imposition with test executed in masonry between two pressurized flat jacks or with an analytical method.
+In order to obtain the masonry cohesion (or the shear capacity in the absence of restraining forces), the local state of compression must be known, either by direct measurement with a single flat jack in an adjacent wall area, by stress imposition with a test carried out in the masonry between two pressurized flat jacks, or by an analytical method.

 Reference standards: RILEM TC 127-MS.D.6; ASTM C1531 – 16.